Overview

 Warm-Up and Cool Down

-Many of the precautions anyone should take for a cardio workout also apply during pregnancy.
+Many precautions anyone should take for a cardio workout also apply during pregnancy.
 This includes a 5-10 minute warm-up to gradually increase blood flow to your muscles, increase your heart rate, and loosen up your joints.
-When you are pregnant, the hormone relaxin relaxes your ligaments, and your muscles are under extra strain from physical changes.
+When pregnant, the hormone relaxin relaxes your ligaments, and your muscles are under extra strain from physical changes.
 After cardio, you should also take 5-10 minutes to cool down.
 This involves slowing down your workout for the last five to ten minutes.
-If you go for a run, walk for five to ten minutes in the end.
+If you go for a run, walk for the last five to ten minutes.
 Take it extra easy for the last 5 minutes if you are on a walk.

 Warning Signs to Stop Exercising